 vtVAX and vtAlpha are cost-effective replacements for almost any VAX or Alpha system.
 They run on modern PCs, thereby saving money on maintenance, power, cooling, etc.

-vtVAX is now capable of emulating VAX 7000-series systems with up to 4 CPUs with significantly reduced floor space, power, and cooling requirements.
+vtVAX is now capable of emulating VAX 7000-series systems with up to 4 CPUs (6 on Bare Metal) with significantly reduced floor space, power, and cooling requirements.
 Other recent enhancements include: Instruction Caching performance enhancements; support for vtServer virtual switches (Bare Metal only); and support for binary mode serial-over-IP.

 The new Remote Support Link (RSL) capability in the Bare Metal platform allows our support engineers to access the customer system remotely to facilitate diagnosis and resolution of problems.
 Security is maintained using an encrypted connection that must be initiated by the customer.
 TCP ports 80,22, or 443 are used to minimize the probability of encountering firewall access restrictions.

 See the vtAlpha New Features list for more details about recent changes.